 Accessibility statement

-Eastleigh Borough Council is committed to making sure, where possible, that its content meets AA compliance.
+Eastleigh Borough Council aims to make sure, where possible, that its content meets AA compliance.
 AA compliance means people who have a disability should be able to access the majority of our content easily.
 For example, that means you should be able to:

 • change colours, contrast levels and fonts